[CLOSE YOUR EYES]

 [APPLAUSE]

-RADICAL YOUTH by Andrea Karch
+RADICAL YOUTH Andrea Karch

 When value and meaning are de-materialized, reality is abstracted to an endless flow of fragmentary images and symbols.
 A satirical post-modern irony and sadness, consumer- and network culture as well as lifestyle blend with real-life politics and terror.
 In the realm of feeling world forelorn the project puts emphasis on the psychology of a generation that turns towards models of violence as their dernier ressort to self-identification.
 Pointing out commonalities between an “us” and a brutal “them”.